MarcSabatella/vps/README.md

 Your settings are remembered the next time you run the app.

 To record, click the record button in the control area, or double-click the main canvas area.
+There is also a keyboard shortcut, Alt+Space
+(for Chrome; some browsers may use modifiers other than Alt).
 Stop recording the same way.
 You will then be prompted to save the resulting webm file.